 Achievements

-- Served in the Obama Administration as Deputy Assistant Secretary of Commerce for Manufacturing.
+- Served as Deputy Assistant Secretary of Commerce during the Obama administration (2009–2011).

 Controversies